-Pupils are encouraged to take part in a wide range of activities and experiences across and beyond the curriculum, contributing fully to the life of Reddiford School and its community.
+Pupils are encouraged to engage in a diverse range of activities and experiences within and beyond the curriculum, fostering a strong sense of involvement in Reddiford School and the wider community as active and responsible citizens.

 Much of PSHE is related to children's own experiences, so topics need to be handled with sensitivity and often as a response to the children's own questions and concerns.